Change happens when the pain of staying the same is greater than the pain of change. —Tony Robbins

 Walking with someone through their addiction can strengthen your relationship with that person and teach you more than you can ever imagine.

-As with any addiction situation, experiences vary depending on the person and the depth, length of time, and type of addiction.
+Experiences vary depending on the person and the depth, length of time, and type of addiction.

 The truths I shared above are from the top of my mind when I was writing this post so it obviously doesn’t cover everything.
 Actually, it’s just the tip of the iceberg.
 If I think of anything else, I’ll add to this post.